John Keells Holdings: Listing

 The company's equity shares have been listed on the Colombo Stock Exchange since the 1980s.
 As of 2021, JKH's market capitalization stood at Rs195 billion, making it the largest company in Sri Lanka.
-Approximately 6% of its total market cap.
 In 1994 the Global Depository Receipts issued by the company were listed on the Luxembourg Stock Exchange.

 Company has received domestic credit rating of AAA (lka) from Fitch.
 It was to become the 10th most valuable brand in Sri Lanka worth Rs.
 US$103 million in 2020 (excluding Elephant House).

 Businesses and investments

-Transportation Sector
+Transportation

 John Keells' total revenue from logistics was 10%, from transporting 12% and 5% from supply chain management.

 John Keells Logistics (Pvt) Ltd. is a logistic, supply chain management and transportation management company.
 It is a subsidiary of John Keells.
 It is a recipient of the ISO 9001:2015 and ISO 45001:2018 certifications.

 Mackinnons is one of the oldest logistic companies in Sri Lanka.
 It was founded by India Steamship Company in 1917.
 Mackinnons Group was acquired by John Keells in the 1970s.

-Startup Accelerator
+Startup accelerator

 John Keells Holdings launched John Keells X in 2016 to boost creative and intellectual business talent in Sri Lanka via a competitive programme conceptualized and administered by John Keells Holdings PLC.
 It includes investment in Blue lotus 360, DirectPay, HeliosP2P, SenzAgro.